Leading in Cloud Native, Huawei Cloud Unleashes Digital with 10 New Services

-DUBAI, UAE, Oct.
-12, 2022 /PRNewswire/ -- HUAWEI CONNECT 2022, themed "Unleash Digital", kicks off in Dubai today.
+DUBAI, United Arab Emirates, Oct.
+13, 2022 /PRNewswire/ -- HUAWEI CONNECT 2022, themed "Unleash Digital", kicks off in Dubai today.
 Industry leaders, experts, partners, and guests from the Middle East and Africa gather to share their thoughts on technological innovation, ecosystem collaboration, and digital transformation.
 Ken Hu, Rotating Chairman of Huawei, delivered a keynote speech under the conference theme and called for enterprises to "embrace cloud for leapfrog development" for digital transformation.
 Joy Huang, President of Huawei Cloud Computing Strategy & Industry Development, delivered a speech "Unleash Digital with Everything as a Service".

 Mr. Huang said that greener infrastructure, continuous innovation, and shared experience are the paths to digital transformation.